akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 	"action":"create"
 }
 ```
 which was created by Alfresco and send to ActiveMQ.
-The messages holds the Alfresco document ID (of type whitepaper) and the action that we finally want to perform in Liferay.
+The message holds the Alfresco document ID (of type whitepaper) and the action that we finally want to perform in Liferay.

 [Chapter 3.: Getting started with Fuse](getting_started_fuse.md)